 It is January 2019, and yes, I am just starting to blog.
 Well, actually I did one about 5 years ago and realized it is not my forte- and it still isn't, but I have things to share.
 So, I guess this is a re-start.
 Know for sure, this will be a sporadic- because how on earth could there be something of interest to share every day, or every week.
 The world is shouting: "Social Media, Social media."....." put yourself out there and make yourself heard."
 Really?
 I just want to hunker down and quietly solve your Design Problems... as in a whole room, a whole floor, or a whole house.

 I want to live my life and enjoy things and cherish people- not as a stressed, fast paced adventure.
 Its about "delighting" in every little morsel of life.
 Ssshhhhh... let's go have some fun and give people wonderful homes.

 Why am I telling you this?
 Because I know so many Designers who are frazzled trying to keep up with the Blog World and Social Media World.
-They don't have the time to give fabulous service to their customers.
-(Yes, I am on LOTS of Interior Design forums and they are RUSHING through their clients-YIKES!!).
+They hire people to give fabulous service to their customers.
+Me?
+Well I like the hands on approach, and I want to be the one to give you the fabulous room.

-ME: I like to enjoy my coffee, take classes, meet people, go out in nature, learn new things and REALLY take my time to Help people.
-I don't want to sit at a computer for hours not enjoying what is surrounding me.
-So, I promise this will be the best "whenever" blog in the world.
-Who knows, this could be my last post.
-(7 months later, update... guess not!)
+ME: I like to enjoy my coffee, take classes, meet people, go out in nature, learn new things and share with you and, REALLY take my time to help people.

-Remember: Life is a Journey, not a Race.
+Remember: Enjoy the Journey - it isnot a Race.
 And I love the book The Road Less Traveled.